 Thus it is clear that Nigerian university structures face a lot of challenges in a developing economy.
-These challenges - demographic, financial, academic will determine the quality and Nigerian university graduates in the future.
+These challenges - demographic, financial, academic - will determine the quality and Nigerian university graduates in the future.
 Consequently, in addition to critical analysis of current worldwide trends in economic and educational policies, it is necessary to stimulate the imaginations of teachers, students, and policymakers, with reference to alternative and preferable futures consistent with ideals of democratic citizenship both locally and globally.
-The journey has barely begun.